 WARNING!
-If this license is a Single Office License for use in traffic and transportation applications, the Software may not be used for classroom or workshop instruction, demonstrations, conferences or other similar purposes without the express, written consent of McTrans.
+If this license is a Single Office or Single Computer License for use in traffic and transportation applications, the Software may not be used for classroom or workshop instruction without the express, written consent of McTrans.
 (Contact McTrans for an Academic License.)
 If this license is an Academic License for use in training or educational applications, the Software may not be used for traffic and transportation applications or other similar purposes without the express, written consent of McTrans.
 (Contact McTrans for an Applications License.)